ivarref/gen-fn/README.md

 ## 2-minute example

-Add a namespace like the following.
-It will contain the generated Datomic function literals.
+### Add a namespace that will contain the generated Datomic function literals

 ```clojure
 (ns com.github.ivarref.generated